 08. Shoplifter.
 Negative Scanner.
 When I make these lists, I'm not entirely sure what record is going to ultimately win in the ensuing months/years.
 Last year, I featured a different song from Negative Scanner's Nose Picker.
 At the time, I had no idea it'd become my favorite record.
 That voice.
 Rebecca Valeriano-Flores gets to bellow like that while I sound like Kermit's nephew, Robin.
 It's not fair.

 I wish I were a more astute chronicler of sound because this song deserves keen examination.
 I suspect my attraction comes mainly from the meter and uplift she gives the syllables in the word "shoplifters" as the guitar swells from postpunk chunk to church bells.
 It's the sound of regret morphing into determination and exactly what I needed to hear this year.

 09. Urgent, Important, Please Read (feat.
 Rockwell Knuckles, Tef Poe, Daemon).
 DJ Shadow.
 90s hip hop from that era's most scrupulous record store digger.
 As much as I adore punk first and foremost, there really isn't a better genre to deliver public service announcements.

 10. In Defense of Humans.
 Fugazi.
-This song deserves a post (it's in the works).
+This song deserves its own post.
 It is the fairest of all assessments of the United States and ought to be recited as this country's pledge or sung as its anthem.
 It is not of this year, but it was my most played song of 2019.
 No better warning to our oligarchy: you don't rise when others fall.